gkos-bio/input_data_format/README.md

 input_data_format
 =================
-This folder contains example CTTV association data templates.
+This folder contains templates and guides explaining how to format data as CTTV evidence strings.